Risk Factors Dashboard

 frequent new product and service introductions and enhancements.

 Our continued success depends on our ability to identify and develop new software and systems products and new features for our existing software and systems products, to meet the demands of these changes, and the acceptance of those products and features by our existing and target customers.
+In addition, our software and systems products must interoperate with our end customers’ IT infrastructure, including the rapid adoption of AI-enabled software and systems, expanding use of the cloud and hybrid cloud environments, which often have different specifications, deploy products from multiple vendors, and utilize multiple protocol standards.
 In addition, our software and systems products must interoperate with our end customers’ IT infrastructure, including the expanding use of the cloud and hybrid cloud environments, which often have different specifications, deploy products from multiple vendors, and utilize multiple protocol standards.
 Our customers’ IT infrastructure is becoming more complex and we may be reliant on orchestration and interoperability with third party vendors on whom we are reliant for testing and support of new software and systems product versions and configurations.
 If we are unable to identify, develop and deploy new software and systems products and new product features on a timely basis, our business and results of operations may be harmed.

 The current development cycle for our software and systems products varies and has become increasingly complex due to the sophistication and the addressing of our customers' needs.
 The development timetable to commercial release and availability to our customers is uncertain, and the introduction of new products or product enhancements may shorten the life cycle of our existing products, or replace sales of some of our current products, thereby offsetting the benefit of even a successful product introduction, and may cause customers to defer purchasing our existing products in anticipation of the new products.
 This could harm our operating results by decreasing sales of our software and systems products, or increasing our inventory levels of older systems products and exposing us to greater risk of product obsolescence.
 We have also experienced, and may in the future experience, delays in developing and releasing new software and systems products and related product enhancements.
 This has led to, and may in the future lead to, delayed sales, increased expenses and lower quarterly revenue than anticipated.
 Also, in the development of our systems products, we have experienced delays in the prototyping, which in turn has led to delays in product introductions.
 In addition, complexity and difficulties in managing product transitions at the end-of-life stage of a product can create excess inventory of components associated with the outgoing product that can lead to increased expenses.
 Any or all of the above problems could materially harm our business and results of operations.

-Our success depends on sales and continued innovation of our application security and delivery product lines
+Our success depends on sales and continued innovation of our application delivery and security product lines

 Issues related to the development and use of artificial intelligence ("AI") could give rise to legal and/or regulatory action, damage our reputation or otherwise materially harm our business

 We currently incorporate AI technology in certain of our products and services and in our business operations.
 Our research and development of such technology remains ongoing.
 AI presents risks, challenges, and potential unintended consequences that could affect our and our customers’ adoption and use of this technology.
-AI presents risks, challenges, and unintended consequences that could affect our and our customers’ adoption and use of this technology.
 AI solutions may use algorithms, datasets, or training methodologies that are incomplete, reflect biases, or contain other flaws or deficiencies.
 Additionally, AI technologies are complex and rapidly evolving, and we face significant competition in the market and from other companies regarding such technologies.
 While we aim to develop and use AI responsibly and attempt to identify and mitigate ethical and legal issues presented by its use, we may be unsuccessful in identifying or resolving issues before they arise.
 The AI-related legal and regulatory landscape remains uncertain and may be inconsistent from jurisdiction to jurisdiction.
 Our obligations to comply with the evolving legal and regulatory landscape could entail significant costs or limit our ability to incorporate certain AI capabilities into our offerings.
 AI-related issues, deficiencies and/or failures could (i) give rise to legal and/or regulatory action, including with respect to proposed legislation regulating AI in jurisdictions such as the European Union and others, and as a result of new applications of existing data protection, privacy, intellectual property, and other laws; (ii) damage our reputation; or (iii) otherwise materially harm our business.

 Our business could be adversely impacted by conditions affecting the markets in which we compete